 The city of Portland, in its ongoing attempts to build density in existing neighborhoods as the city’s population grows, is working on a proposed Residential Infill Project that would, among other things, allow two ADUs on many single-family lots.

 The city of Portland’s Development Services Department has a detailed website full of information for anyone interested in adding an ADU, including definitions and requirements, permit applications, and explanations of the plan review and inspection process.

 It might be a good idea to visit some accessory dwelling units to see how they feel, get design ideas, and think about whether building one makes sense for you.
 For the past several years, ADU boosters have sponsored tours of some of the little homes in Portland.

-COOPER Design Builders has more than 25 years of experience turning dreams into reality, whether it’s a kitchen or master suite remodel, an addition, a whole-house remodel, or a custom home.
-The professionals at COOPER can talk to you about how you could incorporate an accessory dwelling unit into your homebuilding plans.
+COOPER Design Build has more than 25 years of experience turning dreams into reality, whether it’s a kitchen or master suite remodel, an addition, a whole-house remodel, or a custom home.
+If you would like to talk with the professionals at COOPER about how you could incorporate an addition into your homebuilding plans, schedule a consultation.